CIBC-Internal/python/Doc/library/io.rst

 .. class:: TextIOBase

    Base class for text streams.
-This class provides a character and line based interface to stream I/O.  There is no :meth:`readinto` method because Python's character strings are immutable.
-It inherits :class:`IOBase`.
+This class provides a character and line based interface to stream I/O.  It inherits :class:`IOBase`.
 There is no public constructor.

    :class:`TextIOBase` provides or overrides these data attributes and methods in addition to those from :class:`IOBase`: